-Despite popular belief, getting fit doesn’t have to cost a fortune – fitness doesn’t come at the cost of an expensive gym membership, designer Lycra and NASA accredited trainers.
-Fitness, in fact, doesn’t have to cost even a penny, which means savings in the bank for a glorious sunshine filled holiday – detox your life by reading our guide, shed the pounds without losing pennies.
+Despite popular belief, it doesn’t have to cost a fortune to detox your life.
+Fitness doesn’t come at the cost of an expensive gym membership, designer Lycra and NASA-accredited trainers.
+Fitness, in fact, doesn’t have to cost even a penny.
+This means savings in the bank for a glorious sunshine-filled holiday.
+Detox your life by reading our guide and shed the pounds – without losing pennies.

-The important thing is to work out what you want, and set a goal to help you achieve it.
+The important thing is to work out what you want.
+Setting a specific goal will help you achieve it.
 The first question to ask yourself is: are you a healthy weight?
-There is no ideal weight and there are many different factors that determine yours.
+There’s no ideal weight and there are many different factors that determine yours.
 You can check your body mass index (BMI) to assess your weight in relation to your height.
-Or you can check your waist circumference, which gives an indication of how much weight is stored around your middle (holding in your stomach doesn’t count!).
+Or you can check your waist circumference.
+It’ll give you an indication of how much weight is stored around your middle (holding in your stomach doesn’t count!).

 Do the calculations

-Boots – and many gyms across the country – offer scales combined with BMI calculators, where you jump on for a basic or advanced reading.
-The advanced reading will include your BMI index and body fat percentage (as well as your height and weight), so it should enable you to sit down and work out what you need to do next.
+Boots – and many gyms across the country – offer scales combined with BMI calculators.
+You simply jump on for a basic or advanced reading.
+The advanced reading will include your BMI index and body fat percentage (as well as your height and weight).
+This should enable you to sit down and work out what you need to do next.
 In some cases you may find you’re underweight and need to put a bit of weight on to get healthier.
-On the other hand, you may be a healthy weight but not happy with the way you look, which could mean a tailored exercise plan helping you to tone specific muscles.
+On the other hand, you may be a healthy weight but not happy with the way you look.
+In this case, you may need a tailored exercise plan helping you to tone specific muscles.

-You need to work with goals, but “I’m going to starve myself and go to the gym every day to lose 20kgs” doesn’t really cut it – it’s not usually achievable or healthy.
+You need to work with goals.
+“I’m going to starve myself and go to the gym every day to lose 20kgs” doesn’t really cut it, though.
+It’s not usually achievable or healthy.
 A better option is to have an overall goal (such as “I would like to lose 15kgs to become healthier and happier”) and lots of little baby goals.
 Concentrate on the first 5kgs, which should take about 4-5 weeks.
 After you lose the first 5kgs, reward yourself with a new item of clothing, a spa treatment or whatever appeals to you.